petermazzocco/templ-shadcn/README.md

-# templ-quickstart
+# templ-shadcn

 ## Introduction

-templ-quickstart provides a quick and easy way to scaffold an Go http server.
+templ-shadcn is a forked version of [templ-quickstart](https://github.com/Phillip-England/templ-quickstart/tree/main) from Phillip-England.
+This provides a quick and easy way to scaffold a Go http server.
 The tech stack included in this repo includes Go, HTMX, Templ, and Tailwind.
+The component folder features current Shadcn components for easy styling.
+Please follow the instructions below for set up:

+## Supported Components via Shadcn

+[x] Card
+[x] Checkbox

 ## Core Technologies